oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``params`` parameter is expected to be of type :ref:`ConnectParams
     <connparam>` and contains connection parameters that will be used when
     establishing the connection.
-If this parameter is not specified, the additional keyword parameters will be used to create an instance of ConnectParams.
+If this parameter is not specified, the additional keyword parameters will be used to internally create an instance of ConnectParams.
 If both the params parameter and additional keyword parameters are specified, the values in the keyword parameters have precedence.
-Note that if a ``dsn`` is also supplied, then in the python-oracledb Thin mode, the values of the parameters specified (if any) within the ``dsn`` will override the values passed as additional keyword parameters, which themselves override the values set in the ``params`` parameter object.
+Note that if a ``dsn`` is also supplied in python-oracledb Thin mode, then the values of the parameters specified (if any) within the ``dsn`` will override the values passed as additional keyword parameters, which themselves override the values set in the ``params`` parameter object.

     The ``user`` parameter is expected to be a string which indicates the name of the user to connect to.
 This value is used in both the python-oracledb